B.A., Boston University; M.A., Ph.D., Brown University

 Research in algebraic topology, specifically calculus of functors and its applications to embeddings, including knots and links.

 My area of research is algebraic topology, and more specifically calculus of functors.
 I have been applying this theory to the study of the rational homotopy type spaces of embeddings, and in particular to spaces of knots, links, and braids.
 I have also been trying to generalize finite type knot invariants to various embedding spaces, define multivariable manifold calculus and apply it to links and braids, and investigate Milnor invariants from the functor calculus viewpoint.
 I am also a coauthor of a monograph on homotopy theory of cubical diagrams that underlie calculus of functors as an important technical tool.

 I enjoy teaching across the curriculum, and am fortunate to have taught a variety of classes at Wellesley, including topology, abstract algebra, Galois theory, number theory, combinatorics, and others.
-I also designed classes on algebraic geometry, cryptography, and group actions and supervised independent studies and senior theses on Hochschild homology, differential geometry, math behind Google, differential equations, knot theory, and other topics.
+I also designed classes on algebraic geometry, cryptography, group actions, cryptography and privacy, and supervised independent studies and senior theses on Hochschild homology, differential geometry, math behind Google, differential equations, knot theory, and other topics.